Romolo Polacchini: World War II and later years

 In June 1943 Polacchini was appointed commander of the Livorno Naval Command.
 After the armistice of Cassibile, when German troops enacting Operation Achse approached Livorno, he gave orders for resistance against any German offensive action; then, as the German forces were preponderant and his men inadequately armed (there were about 200 rifles for a garrison of 1,000 men, and many of them lacked ammunition), he ordered his men to save themselves.
 He also ordered some coastal batteries to open fire on German vessels that were attacking the auxiliary cruiser Piero Foscari and the steamer Valverde, in order to help them.
 He narrowly escaped capture by a German motorized unit sent to his house, and then took refuge in the house of friends in Castiglioncello for some time, before joining his family in Venice in January 1944.

 In May 1944, in order to avoid being deported to Germany, Polacchini took a formal oath to the Italian Social Republic, but at the same time he began to work secretly with the Northern Italy National Liberation Committee.

 On 8 August 1944 he was arrested by the fascists and imprisoned in Venice with accusations of "subversive activities against Fascism" and "intelligence with the enemy".
 He remained in prison for five months; after the intercession of Cardinal Giovanni Urbani, the future Patriarch of Venice and uncle to his brother's wife, he was released with the obligation of signing to the police station every evening.

 At the end of war in Italy, with the fall of the fascism, on 6 May 1945 he assumed command of the Navy services in Venice, but he was placed in the reserve on 20 February 1946.
 On 5 May that year he was promoted to vice admiral.

-On 19 February 1950, having contracted serious illness to the lungs during the period spent in prison, he was forced to leave the service on health grounds and was placed in an absolute discharge and enrolled to the Role of Honour of the Navy.
+On 19 February 1950, having contracted serious illness to the lungs during the period spent in prison, he was forced to leave the service on health grounds and was placed in an absolute discharge and enrolled to the Roll of Honor of the Navy.
 He was promoted to full admiral on 27 June 1958.

 He then retired to live in Venice Lido, where he died in 1968.